mithilproof/UniqueChars/README.md

 # UniqueChars
-Algorithm to determine if a string has all unique characters in Haskell.
+Algorithm to determine if a string has all unique characters.